 To measure the health impact of Betaseron, I compare the market for MS with no DMT and a butfor world where Betaseron is the only DMT.
-I assume that in this but-for world all interferon patients and 63 percent of Copaxone patients (the share of actual Copaxone patients that are tolerant of interferon treatments) would be on Betaseron (Bergvall et al. 2014). .
-As a result, the introduction of Betaseron provided 0.34 QALYs of treatment for 76 percent of the market (or 178,000 patients) for a total health impact of roughly 61,000 QALYs.
+I assume that in this but-for world all interferon patients and 63 percent of Copaxone patients (the share of actual Copaxone patients that are tolerant of interferon treatments) would be on Betaseron (Bergvall et al. 2014). .28 As a result, the introduction of Betaseron provided 0.34 QALYs of treatment for 76 percent of the market (or 178,000 patients) for a total health impact of roughly 61,000 QALYs.

 2. Innovation of other ABCREs After Betaseron's entry to the market, the other ABCRE treatments (Avonex, Copaxone, Rebif, and Extavia) hit the market between 1996 and 2009.
 The introduction of these treatments had several effects.
 First, they expanded the market by the 21 percent of the market (or 63 percent of actual Copaxone patients) who could take Copaxone but not an interferon.
 Second, the introduction of the other ABCRE treatments made higher efficacy and adherence treatments available.
 For instance, Copaxone, with an efficacy of 0.41 QALY and an adherence rate of 55 percent, has a higher efficacy and adherence rate than Betaseron.
-As a result, the introduction of the ABCREs increased the health impact of MS treatments by 24,000 QALYs or a 39 percent increase in the total health impact.